Sleeping pills may be sedatives or hypnotics, and they come in many forms. People can choose natural, prescription, or over-the-counter pills.

 People can feel tired and drowsy the day after taking sleeping pills.

-Some sleeping aids, when taken to relieve insomnia, can make it more difficult to fall asleep without them.
+Some sleeping aids, when a person takes them to relieve insomnia, can make it more difficult to fall asleep without them.

-There is no evidence that using melatonin comes with serious risks.
-It is worth noting, however, that researchers have yet to explore the long-term effects.
+No evidence suggests that using melatonin comes with serious risks.
+Researchers have yet to explore the long-term effects.

 Do not take any sleeping aid before driving or operating machinery.

 For many people, the risks of using prescription hypnotics outweigh the benefits.
-These medications are intended for short-term use.
+These medications are only suitable for short-term use.
 Most are habit-forming, meaning that they can be addictive, and they can also cause side effects.